mnr/writing-wip/kwak-anthology.md

 She opens up a window with a diagram of AI logic.
 None of it makes sense to Araci, but it was something he could provide to the Police programming team.

 “The meal must have allowed the tank to discharge the entire volume of gas.
 But the AI didn’t know, so it sparked an igniter.
-If they release these meals, they’re going to cause consumers to question the safety of the Hestia oven.
-That’s bad for profits.”
+If we release these meals without understanding the risks, consumers won't trust Hestia or any of their products, let alone the ovens.”

+"Maybe Dakota wasn't wrong," says Araci.
+"She may have been doing something unexpected, but that's the nature of people.
+If your product doesn't like that, maybe you ought to check your design?"

+"You and I agree on that," she says.

+# Return to overlooked clue

-## working here
+## sushi exposition

-“I’ll be looking forward to confirming your wild conspiracy theories,” said Araci.

-# Development of subplot

-# Reveal hidden motives
+“*irasshaimase!*”

+The video screens scattered around the bar show a cartoon sushi chef cheerfully welcoming Araci and Lupe.
+Four segments of a donut-shaped platform in the center of their table drop out of sight, one at a time, then rise up bearing drinks or food.

+Araci retrieves a beer, Lupe an old-fashioned; The empty squares drop out of site, then return with a bowl of peanuts and a salad.
+A robotic chef at the side of the room whirs, mixing drinks and chopping food.
+It's programmed to present Araci and Lupe with the most profitable menu.

+“So.
+Whodunit?” asks Araci.
+“Robin thinks it was the friendly folks at Hestia.
+My mystery caller from Hestia thinks Dakota precipitated a fatal acccident.”

+Lupe squeezes the orange in her drink, bites off the fruit, then drops the peel in the garbage hole in the middle of the table.
+A slight vacuum pulls it away.
+“What if Robin did it?
+He was suspiciously absent.”

+“He might have had the opportunity, but why?
+Seems like Dakota and Robin were on the same team, both for Abundancy and in a relationship.”

+“I’ll agree.
+But I don’t think anything Dakota did was enough to light things up.
+Seems like her circuit was fail-safe.
+If something didn’t seem right, it would just log the request.”

+Araci picks up the peanuts, then moves to put them back down.
+Too late; they are charged to his tab and the platform drops away, reappearing with a crudité platter.
+He surrenders and shells a peanut.
+“That leaves us with Hestia.
+But I’m not convinced Farj is a killer.”

+## need to end this scene.

 ## araci and robin test crazy theories

-Araci’s next call to Abundancy was easier; Robin answered immediately.
+Araci’s next call to Abundancy is easier; Robin answers immediately.

 “I’m going to need some help testing some crazy theories,” said Araci.
 “You’ve got the knowledge to understand the internals of this problem and you might be interested in the corporate side.
 Would you care to meet with me?”